NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 **************

 Each standalone freezer can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Freezer``.
+If not entered, the simulation will not include a standalone freezer.

   =====================================================  ======  ======  ===========  ========  ==========  ======================================
   Element                                                Type    Units   Constraints  Required  Default     Notes